College of Arts and Sciences

 ENG 3014.
-Critical Issues in Literary Studies (3).
+Understanding Theory and Criticism (3).
 This course is an introduction to the issues and debates that inform contemporary literary studies.
 Required course for English Literature concentration.

 ENG 3310.
 Film Genres (3).
 This course discusses film as a means of exploring the problems of genre studies: relationship to literary genres, historical continuity, transformation of genre in the film medium.